zachvier/TabGrab/README.md

 6. Click **Load unpacked** and select the unzipped folder.

 > [!NOTE]
-> Submitted to Chrome Web Store for review.
+> Submitted to Chrome Web Store for review to make installation easier in the future.

 ### For Developers (Build from Source)
 1.  **Clone the repository:**